betteriot/betteriot-form/ux/README.md

 * Decided against
 * Not sure

-### Do you make sure to implement security practices in your business processes?
-This might mean demonstrating personal training, regular security assessment, security requirements for your suppliers or threat intelligence.
-You would also ideally provide a link to a security@yourcompany.com email address for your customers with adequate turn around.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Have you implemented ‘security by design’ during the development of your connected product?
+### Have you implemented 'security by design' during the development of your connected product?
 This might mean defining security requirements, implementing strong cryptographic policies, provide security support via over the air updates, integrate the security of dependencies, and secure firmware updates.
 (Link to a good resource?)

 * Yes